Inzhenerka/docs.getdbt.tech/website/docs/guides/duckdb-qs.md

 ```
 To query data, some useful commands you can run from the command line:

-- [`dbt show`](/reference/commands/show) &mdash; run a query against the data warehouse and preview the results in the terminal.
+- `dbt show --select "raw_orders"` &mdash; run a query against the data warehouse and preview the results in the terminal.
 - [`dbt source`](/reference/commands/source) &mdash; provides subcommands such as [`dbt source freshness`](/reference/commands/source#dbt-source-freshness) that are useful when working with source data.
    - `dbt source freshness` &mdash; checks the freshness (how up to date) a specific source table is.